temporalio/cli/temporalcli/commandsmd/commands.md

 * `--query`, `-q` (string) - Filter results using a SQL-like query.

-### temporal workflow delete: Deletes a Workflow Execution.
+### temporal workflow delete: Delete a Workflow Execution

 The `temporal workflow delete` command is used to delete a specific [Workflow Execution](/concepts/what-is-a-workflow-execution).
 This asynchronously deletes a workflow's [Event History](/concepts/what-is-an-event-history).